donejs/donejs/docs/guide.md

 ### Bundling your app

-To bundle your application create a build script.
-You could use [Grunt](http://gruntjs.com/) or [Gulp](http://gulpjs.com/), but in this example let's simply create a `build.js` file:
+To bundle our application for production we create a build script.
+We could use [Grunt](http://gruntjs.com/) or [Gulp](http://gulpjs.com/), but in this example let's simply create a `build.js` file:

 #### build.js